emersion/mako/README.md

 ## Running

-`mako` targets the FreeDesktop notification specification.
-This means, that it assumes that there is a D-Bus session available at it's runtime.
+`mako` assumes that there is a D-Bus session available at it's runtime.
 Systemd sets up a session bus by default so if you are using it, you are golden.

 If you are not using systemd, you might need to manually start a dbus user session